aws/aws-cdk-rfcs/text/0322-cdk-pipelines-updated-api.md

 The **bottom** layer renders the generic workflow to a specific CI/CD runner.
 In the CDK Pipelines case, a CodePipeline with a set of CodeBuild projects and CloudFormation Actions.

 The **top** layer is the one the user interacts with.
-It is specialized to the backend that will be used to render out the final pipeline, and so can deal in concepts that are familiar to the user and offer all the backend-specific customizations users might want (Most commonly: source customizations such as credentials coming from AWS SecretsManager, and CodeBuild customizations like VPC bindings, specific additional IAM permissions, enabling CodeBuild test reporting, customizing Log Groups, etc).
+It is has generic classes (that apply for any backend), as well as backend-specific classes, so can deal in concepts that are familiar to the user and offer all the backend-specific customizations users might want (Most commonly: source customizations such as credentials coming from AWS SecretsManager, and backend-specific customizations such as CodeBuild VPC bindings, specific additional IAM permissions, enabling CodeBuild test reporting, customizing Log Groups, etc).
+The user may inject backend-specific actions for even more control.

 ### How will we port to another backend?

 What is the work to implement different backends for CDK deployments (like, for example, GitHub Actions)?

 * Obviously, we need to replace layer 3
-* We will also need to replace layer 1.
-This is also pretty obvious: for other backends, the set of supported Sources will be different, how we specify credentials will be different, the customizations offered will be different.
-The most natural API will be one that maps closely to the platform we're targeting.
-  The `CdkPipeline` class (which currently takes `codepipeline.IAction`s, and `IPipeline`s, and will continue to do so for backwards compatibility) will also be reimplemented.
-For example, to a class like `CdkAppWorkflow`.
+* We may need to add some new backend-specific components to layer 1 (such as new sources, or other new kinds of backend-specific actions).

 We will gain efficiency from the fact that the reimplementation will not contain business logic: it will mostly be mapping types and properties between the different levels.
 All the knowledge about the structure